sarveshash/UB/README.md

 ## Disclaimer
 Sophia is a userbot, and its usage might violate Telegram's terms of service.
 Use it responsibly and at your own risk.
 ## Version & Status
- * Current Version: Beta 0.5
+ * Current Version: 1.0
- * Upcoming Version: 1.0
+ * Upcoming Version: 1.5
 ## Contributions
 Contributions and feedback are welcome!
 Please create an issue or submit a pull request.